 The configurable test set is included in the standard analyzer and allows you to measure devices with higher power and higher dynamic range limits than an analyzer without the configurable test set.
 There are six signal paths routed through front panels jumpers in the configurable test set.

-As shown in Figure 5-6 on page 5-17 and Figure 5-7 on page 5-18, these jumpers are installed between the components listed below.
-Ports 3 and 4 apply only to 4-port models.
+As shown in Figure 5-4 on page 5-16, these jumpers are installed between the components listed below.